 Learn by example to get quickly up to speed.

-The examples assume that you have at least basic knowledge about graphics (what are homogeneous coordinates, what is mesh, vertex, texture...), how OpenGL works (what are buffers, what is depth test for...) and basics of GLSL (attributes, uniforms, vertex/fragment shaders...).
-Deep knowledge of OpenGL API itself is not required, as Magnum wraps the functionality in its own classes.
+The examples assume that you have at least basic knowledge about graphics (what are homogeneous coordinates, what is mesh, vertex, texture...), how GPU APIs work (what are buffers, what is depth test for...) and basics of GLSL (attributes, uniforms, vertex/fragment shaders...).
+Deep knowledge of OpenGL / Vulkan APIs themselves is not required, as Magnum wraps most of the functionality in its own classes.

 Full source code for all examples is available in the GitHub repository, see Downloading and building examples for more information.
 The ports branch contains additional patches for mobile and web platform support that aren't present in

 master in order to keep the example code as simple as possible.